Homepage > Journal > How to prepare a research report?

 Reporting also:

-• provides conclusions, which cannot replace the decision-making process, although they are an important part of it.
+• Provides conclusions, which can't replace the decision-making process, although they're an important part of it.

-In a standard research report, we will almost always find fixed elements, such as:
+In a standard research report, we can find the following fixed elements:

 • Descriptions of methods, techniques, and tools